-Fuss free, effective and accessible, the act of running is simply a classic way to get healthy.
-Whether your aim is to lose weight or boost fitness, it is sure that a commitment to running will help achieve both.
+Fuss-free, effective, and accessible, the act of running is simply a classic way to get healthy.
+Whether your aim is to lose weight or boost fitness, it is certain that a commitment to running will help achieve both.

-Many people attempt running, but lacing up the shoes and hitting the road for the first time can feel like a easily lost battle even after a short distance.
-Painful joints, uncomfortable shortness of breath and sore muscles can be disenchanting for the unfit.
+Many people attempt running, but lacing up the shoes and hitting the road for the first time can feel like an easily lost battle, even after a short distance.
+Painful joints, uncomfortable shortness of breath, and sore muscles can be disenchanting for the unfit.
 When you run, you may exert up to four times your body weight in force on each leg – it’s no wonder they hurt afterward!

 But with every run, the breathing gets easier and the pain less.
 It’s tough to accept, but read on to discover how to power through the hard part and let running become a part of your daily healthy lifestyle.